coerce to a list of characters

 evaluate those callers could arbitrarily damage the Common Lisp

 image.
-Thus, redefinition of :
+Thus, redefinition of :program functions under these

 circumstances requires the user's active approval, as would be

-sought with ld-redefinition-action
+sought with ld-redefinition-action '(:query . :overwrite).

 Case 2.
 Suppose the new definition attempts to change the body